Career Timeline of Kendrick Lamar: Major Achievements and Milestones

 December 2013: Donation to Centennial High School

-In December 2013, Kendrick Lamar donated $50,000 to his alma mater, Centennial High School, to support its music department.
+In December 2013, Kendrick Lamar donated $50,000 to his alma mater, Centennial High School, in support of its music department.

 In 2014, Kendrick Lamar embarked on a small concert tour and donated all of the revenue to Habitat for Humanity and his hometown.

-In 2014, Kendrick Lamar performed with Prince at Paisley Park to celebrate the release of Prince's albums Plectrumelectrum and Art Official Age, influencing his vocal register.
+In 2014, Kendrick Lamar performed with Prince at Paisley Park to celebrate the release of Prince's albums Plectrumelectrum and Art Official Age.

 In 2014, Kendrick Lamar starred alongside DJ Calvin Harris and singer Ellie Goulding in a marketing campaign for Bacardi.

-On March 15, 2015, Kendrick Lamar released his third album, "To Pimp a Butterfly".
-It incorporated genres such as jazz, funk, and soul, and featured producers like Sounwave and Pharrell Williams.
-The album sold 324,000 copies in its first week, becoming Lamar's first number-one album on the Billboard 200 and the UK Albums Chart.
+On March 15, 2015, Kendrick Lamar released "To Pimp a Butterfly", incorporating genres like jazz, funk, and soul and collaborating with producers like Sounwave and Pharrell Williams.
+The album became Lamar's first number-one album on the Billboard 200.

 In May 2015, Kendrick Lamar was declared a generational icon by the California State Senate for his contributions to music and philanthropy.